MaxLarue/django-simple-acl/README.rst

 Gotchas
 =====

+    - If the groups are not created and the permissions not linked on startup, maje sure you added 'simpleacls.apps.SimpleAclsConfig' to your installed apps
     - If you omit the SIMPLE_ACLS settings or make a typo in the name, no permission will be loaded
     - If you need to define an empty set of permissions use `set()` as `{}` is an empty dictionary.
     - If the acl path in SIMPLE_ACLS["acl"] is not valid (module does not exist or does not have the specified object).
 Then your application won't start (but you should see a warning about it).